-Daramalan College is committed to the highest standards of integrity, fairness and ethical conduct, including full compliance with all relevant legal requirements, and in turn requires that all its Board members, officers (including its Principal), managers, employees and contractors acting on its behalf meet those same standards of integrity, fairness and ethical behaviour, including compliance with all legal requirements.
+Daramalan College is committed to the highest standards of integrity, fairness and ethical conduct, including full compliance with all relevant legal requirements, and in turn requires that all its Board members, officers (in 'luding its Principal), managers, employees and contractors acting on its behalf meet those same standards of integrity, fairness and ethical behaviour, including compliance with all legal requirements.

-There is no circumstance under which it is acceptable for Daramalan College or any of its employees or contractors to knowingly and deliberately not comply with the law or to act unethically in the course of performing or advancing Daramalan College's business.
+There is no circ 'mstan' under which it is acceptable for Daramalan College or any of its employees or contractors to knowingly a deliberately not comply with the law or to act unethically in the course of performing or advancing Daramalan College's business.

-- 1. The Principal will ensure a Delegations Register is available for use by staff at all levels within the College and by the Board. - 2.
-Staff will be reminded by the Principal of their responsibilities in terms of meeting required standards of integrity, ethical behaviour and compliance annually.
+- 1. The Principal will ensure a Delogation's Register is available for use by staff at all levels within the College and by the Board. - 2.
+Staff will be reminded by the Principal of t' air responsibilities in terms of meeting required standards of integrity, ethical behaviour and compliance annually.